etriowidodo/java/eightball/README.txt

 asdfadsfaasdfadfa hkhkhkjk jkgkjgj
 afafasfdasdfa
 Normally, this program replies with a message from the files 0, 1, or 2.
-However, due to bad error handling, if you specify a filename instead of an integer as the argument, it shows the contents of the file.
+However, due to bad error handling, if you specify a fiasdfsasslename instead of an integer as the argument, it shows the contents of the file.
 (For simplicity, the user input comes from the command-line argument.
 What would happen if it came from a web form?)
 Try: